Balve: Religion

 The main religion in Balve is Roman Catholicism.
 The church Saint Blaise, built in the 12th century and an example of Romanesque architecture, was consecrated to Mary.
 On February 3 each year a special ceremony is held in the church, called the Blessing of the Throats.
 The altar servers of Saint Blaise visit other cities every year, for example Georgsmarienhütte in 1982.
 Bones from Benedict of Nursia and Saint Blaise, and a 400-year-old monument for Hermann von Hatzfeld, are located in the church.
 Additionally, two Roman Catholic parishes have been present in Balve for several years.

-A Lutheran church is located at Hönnetalstrasse near to the Gemeindezentrum.